 Parent page: ECAD-MCAD CoDesign

-CoDesigner's default behavior is to transfer the components back and forth between MCAD and ECAD through the connected workspace/managed content server, as Parasolid models.
+CoDesigner's default behavior is to transfer the components back and forth between MCAD and ECAD through the Workspace as Parasolid models.

 For many components this will be adequate, representing the component accurately in both design spaces.
 However, in some companies this might not be enough - they may require both the MCAD and the ECAD engineers to use native component models designed for their software.
 Not only will a true, tool-specific component model accurately represent the component in that design space, it can also be important for accurate output generation; such as fabrication files and the final Bill of Materials.

 All of the MCAD and ECAD design software tools have their own approach to how component models can be stored.
 To allow native components to be used in each design domain, CoDesigner supports methods of linking the components between the domains.
 Before exploring component linking, it is worth understanding how the component models are named.